The 91st annual Tap Day ceremony was held on Friday, April 20, 2018 in Jesse Auditorium located in Jesse Hall on the University of Missouri campus.

 A longstanding Mizzou tradition, Tap Day recognizes students, faculty, and staff members who are being inducted into one of the University of Missouri’s six secret honor societies.
 Inductees are “tapped” into QEBH, Mystical Seven, LSV, Omicron Delta Kappa, Mortar Board or Rollins Society for excellence in academics, leadership and service.
 Everyone is welcome to join us as we celebrate some of Mizzou’s finest tigers.

 As Switzler Bell tolls, a large crows gathers to watch a group of robed and hooded individuals as they are led across the Quad.
 The silent procession ends at the columns, where names are read and hoods are removed.
 Friends and family cheer and applaud as the newly “tapped” members of Mizzou’s secret honoraries are finally unmasked.
 The Tap Day celebration has begun.

 The Tap Day ceremony will be captioned, allowing people who are deaf and hard of hearing to experience the ceremony more easily.
-Jesse Auditorium is wheelchair accessible.
+Jesse Auditorium is wheelchair accessible from the south door on the basement level (the side of Jesse opposite the historic columns).
+The Mizzou Accessibility Map shows the accessible entrances in every building on campus.
 For Tap Day accessibility needs and questions, please contact firstname.lastname@example.org.